klendathu2k/Obsidian/SHREK.md

 	![[Pasted image 20220316140833.png|400]]

 	- The CWL file should specify two jobs which are independent of each other... pass1 and pass2.fetch, followed by the pass2.merge operation.
+	- Having trouble handling non-string inputs....
+		- May need to use a javascript expression in the workflow ...
+		- ... may need to install Node.js ...
+		- For now... just cast these to strings... they are destined for environment variables anyhow
+		- Actually... integer types are handled differently than strings... $(inputs.stringy) versus inputs.integery

 ## Test simple chain / PanDA
 [simple task chain](https://panda-wms.readthedocs.io/en/latest/client/pchain.html#simple-task-chain)